-The most (and best) displays are during 4th of July week, when we celebrate America's Independence Day with parades down Main Street, barbecues and band concerts on the town square - and phenomenal fireworks shows from one end of Cape Cod to the other.
+The most (and best!) displays take place during 4th of July week.
+That's when we celebrate America's Independence Day with parades down Main Street, barbecues and band concerts on the town square, and phenomenal fireworks shows from one end of Cape Cod to the other.

-And, we close out the old and ring in the New Year at "First Night" in Chatham with yet another big fireworks show.
+And we close out the old and ring in the New Year with more big fireworks shows.

 If you're lucky enough to be on Cape Cod at fireworks time, you're in for a special treat!